Russian invasion of Manchuria: Aftermath

 Much of the fighting in the Boxer Rebellion against the foreigners in defense of Beijing and Manchuria was done by Manchu Banner armies, which were destroyed while resisting the invasion.
 Manchu banner garrisons were annihilated on 5 roads by Russians as they suffered most of the casualties.
 Manchu Shoufu killed himself during the battle of Peking and the Manchu Lao She's father was killed by western soldiers in the battle as the Manchu banner armies of the Center Division of the Guards Army, Tiger Spirit Division and Peking Field force in the Metropolitan banners were slaughtered by the western soldiers.
 Baron von Ketteler, the German diplomat was murdered by Captain Enhai, a Manchu from the Tiger Spirit Division of Aisin Gioro Zaiyi, Prince Duan and the Inner city Legation Quarters and Catholic cathedral were both attacked by Manchu bannermen.
 Manchu bannermen were slaughtered by the Eight Nation Alliance all over Manchuria and Beijing because most of the Manchu bannermen supported the Boxers in the Boxer rebellion.
 The clan system of the Manchus in Aigun was obliterated by the despoliation of the area at the hands of the Russian invaders.
 There were 1,266 households including 900 Daurs and 4,500 Manchus in Sixty-Four Villages East of the River and Blagoveshchensk until the 1900 Amur anti-Chinese pogroms committed by Russian Cossack soldiers.
 Many Manchu villages were burned by Cossacks in the massacre according to Victor Zatsepine.

 Sergei Witte advised the Tsar to withdraw Russian forces from Manchuria, but Kuropatkin advocated for a continued Russian presence in Manchuria.
 The Russians tried to secure agreements favorable to themselves in exchange for withdrawal, but China refused.

 The Honghuzi continued to plague Manchuria despite multiple attempts aiming for their eradication and mass killings directed at them by Cossack forces.
 They were enlisted by the Japanese during the Russo-Japanese War to attack the Russians on their rear.

-Russo-Japanese War

-Japan was angered that Russia had not withdrawn according to the treaty it signed in the Boxer Protocol in which it promised to withdraw from Manchuria.
-This became an official casus belli of the Russo-Japanese War five years later.